 • docile, tractable temperament

-With the introduction of European beef breeds in the late 1800's, pure descendants of the original Spanish cattle almost disappeared, but some managed to survive with little human care or intervention in remote areas of Mexico, Central and South America, and some areas of the southern U.S.
+With the introduction of European beef breeds in the late 1800's, pure descendants of the original Spanish cattle almost disappeared, but some managed to survive with little human care or intervention in remote areas of Mexico, Central Pretty Cow and South America, and some areas of the southern U.S.

 In the 20th Century, the popularity of rodeo events such as team roping and bulldogging sparked a brisk demand for Criollo cattle.
 With their small size, agile and athletic frame, stamina, heavy horns and gentle disposition, they were an ideal choice for these events, as well as for cutting and team penning.
 They are still in high demand as sport cattle today.
 This variety is referred to as "corriente."